Gissio/radpro/docs/devices/FNIRSI GC-01/install-stlink.md

 * Also, take note of the type of Geiger tube: the markings on the glass should be either J321 (as in the picture above), J305 or J614.
 If you have an unmarked tube measuring 55 or 65 mm long, you probably have a J614 or J613 tube, respectively.

 The board should look like in the photo above.
 If it does not, you may have a different hardware revision.
 In this case, Rad Pro may not function properly.

+WARNING: Rad Pro is incompatible with devices with a CACHIP microprocessors.
+Following these instructions WILL BREAK YOUR DEVICE.

 ## Step 2: Connect the programmer